fac24/week2-Minju-Hussain-Asmahan-George/README.md

 - To see when the next pet's birthday is on the list;
 - To view what age a pet is going to be;
 - To filter by type of pet; and
-- A mobile First Design
+- A mobile First Design.

 ## Stretch Goals
-- Buttons to say attending/not attending pet birthday party
+- Buttons to say attending/not attending pet's birthday party;
-- Picture upload
+- Picture upload; and
-- Homepage per pet
+- Homepage per pet.

 ## Screenshots:
-// Mobile and Desktop:
+- Mobile and Desktop: